fuine/msc-thesis-typst/content/ch3_results.typ

 #multipage-subfigures(
   ("aspartus_3_runs/rocs_values.svg", [ROC AUC]),
   ("aspartus_3_runs/eers_values.svg", [Equal Error Rate]),
-  caption: [
+  caption: flex-caption(
-    Box plots of RAUC and EER values for each run of the experiment on the Aspartus dataset.
+    [Box plots of RAUC and EER values for each run of the experiment on the Aspartus dataset.
 Each dot denotes a single experiment run.
 Purple, dashed line marks result yielded by the reference classifier.
   ],
+  [Box plots of RAUC and EER values for each run of the experiment on the Aspartus dataset.]
+  ),
   label: <fig:aspartus_raucs_eers>
 )

 #figure(image("../images/aspartus_3_runs/rocs.svg"),
-  caption: [
+  caption: flex-caption(
-    Mean ROC curves for the best solutions found during optimization on the Aspartus dataset.
+    [Mean ROC curves for the best solutions found during optimization on the Aspartus dataset.
 Curve for Logistic Regression model is provided as a reference.
-  ]
+  ],
+  [Mean ROC curves for the best solutions found during optimization on the Aspartus dataset.]
+  )
 )<fig:aspartus_rocs>

 == Results for the Icebergs dataset